Judy Freespirit: The Fat Underground

-Her books
+Books

-Judy Freespirit wrote many books, as well as co-wrote the Fat Liberation Manifesto, with fellow Fat Underground member, only known as Aldebaran.
+Judy Freespirit co-wrote the Fat Liberation Manifesto with a Fat Underground member known as Aldebaran.
 The manifesto stated that "fat people are fully deserving of human respect, demanded equal rights for fat people, and viewed the struggle to end fat oppression as 'allied with the struggles of other oppressed groups.'"
 The manifesto publicized the oppression of fat women and encouraged people to change their opinions about fatness.
-The manifesto contributed to the Fat Liberation Movement, uniting fat women to fight for agency of their bodies.

 In addition to the Fat Liberation Manifesto, Freespirit wrote four books: Keeping it in the Family, Whole Lotta Quakin' Goin' On, A Slim Volume of Fat Poems, and Daddy's Girl.
-As a childhood sexual abuse survivor, she wrote the book Daddy's Girl: An Incest Survivor Story to change the general understanding that childhood sexual abuse can cause lesbianism.
-In addition to refuting these ideas, the book also told of how lesbian sex played a part in her healing.
-The books explores this by combining the protagonist's memories of her relationship with her father, with the experiences of her female lover.
+As a childhood sexual abuse survivor, she wrote Daddy's Girl: An Incest Survivor Story to change the understanding that childhood sexual abuse can cause lesbianism.
+The book also told of how lesbian sex played a part in her healing by combining the protagonist's memories of her relationship with her father with the experiences of her female lover.
 In focusing on her current relationship, she could take "a degree of control and power over her sexuality that her father deprived her of as a child."
-This book also discussed the connection between incest and lesbian identity.

 Freespirit's public readings of Daddy's Girl provided opportunities for survivors to come together, share their stories, and find solidarity.
 These events were held in women's bookstores, creating an atmosphere that prioritized the voices and experiences of women and girls.
 She received requests from female therapists to use the book for patients, even for male survivors.
-However, she established that all of her work was "for women only."
-By addressing these issues directly, she contributed to a more nuanced understanding of how personal experiences shape one's identity.
+She established, however, that all of her work was "for women only."

-Similar to Daddy's Girl, Freespirit wrote the book Keeping it in the Family, which is about a "fat, disabled, middle-aged, Jewish lesbian" who is dealing with her childhood sexual abuse.
-In this book the protagonist realizes that her story connects with her ancestors, and thus, she writes about the effects of incest through generations.
+Thematically similar Keeping it in the Family is about a "fat, disabled, middle-aged, Jewish lesbian" who is dealing with her childhood sexual abuse.
+In this book the protagonist realizes that her story connects with her ancestors and she writes about the effects of incest through generations.

 Her writings made an impact on survivors dealing with the connection between their childhood abuse and accepting their current sexuality.
 Another work, A Slim Volume of Fat Poems, was a chapbook in which different authors published poems about fat empowerment.
 A Whole Lotta Quakin' Goin' On was a memoir about the 1969 earthquake in San Francisco.